 This version was inspired by a recipe that appeared in Francie Martinez Vicondoa's book "Spanish Doors, Dishes, and Dreams."

-- Cover cutting board with a generous amount of flour to prevent dough from sticking.
-Turn dough out onto a cutting board.
-Flour hands and knead with heals of hands.
+Cover cutting board with a generous amount of flour to prevent dough from sticking.
+Turn dough out onto the cutting board.
+Flour hands and knead with heels of hands.

 - To store bread in the freezer: After bread has completely cooled, wrap tightly in plastic wrap and place in a sealed plastic freezer bag.
 Remove and thaw 1 hour before serving.